Hub will spur investment in science and technology industry in West country

 - Help attract new technologies to Somerset

-Underlining our credentials for high quality workspace that enables start-ups and SMEs to thrive, we’re building the Somerset Energy Innovation Centre for ambitious businesses to collaborate and exploit opportunities in the low carbon sector.
+Underlining our credentials for high quality workspace for start-ups and SMEs to thrive, we built the Somerset Energy Innovation Centre (SEIC) for businesses to collaborate and exploit opportunities in the low carbon sector.
+This is a catalyst for innovation, providing space and expert support to the businesses at the heart of the growing low carbon energy supply chain.

 SEIC 2 will provide high quality light industrial and office workspace to encourage innovation and collaboration between upper and lower tier suppliers in the low carbon energy and nuclear supply chains.

-Our South West team are building a 3-storey facility providing 2000m2 of space, which includes 350m2 to be used as technology workshops with the rest as Grade A office space.
+Our South West team built the 3-storey facility providing 2,000m2 of space, which includes 350m2 used as technology workshops with the rest as Grade A office space.

 This one of three buildings that form a “Hub” area at the Hinkley development for high growth science and technology companies.

-SEIC Phase 1 opened in February 2016 and its 3,000 square metres is home to 40 businesses, ranging from facilities management to electrical engineers.
-This project received an investment of £7.8 million part-funded by Somerset County Council, the European Regional Development Fund 2007-13 and the Heart of the South West Local Growth Fund.
+SEIC Phase 1 opened in February 2016 and its 3,000m2 is home to 40 businesses, ranging from facilities management to electrical engineers.
+This second SEIC project received an investment of £7.8 million part-funded by Somerset County Council, the European Regional Development Fund 2007-13 and the Heart of the South West Local Growth Fund.

-The three-story SEIC 2 will provide offices, technology workshops and meeting space for businesses involved in the low carbon energy and nuclear supply chain.
+SEIC 2 provides dedicated offices, technology workshops and meeting space for SMEs in the low carbon energy and nuclear supply chain.
 It is funded by Somerset County Council and the Heart of the South West Local Growth Deal.

-Phase 2 will also include the Enterprise Hub@SEIC2.
+Phase 2 includes the Enterprise Hub@SEIC2.
 This has received £869,089 of funding from the England European Regional Development Fund (EDRF) as part of the European Structural and Investment Funds Growth Programme 2014-2020 and the Heart of the South West Local Growth Deal Funding.
 It will support small and medium-sized enterprises from any sector with growth potential and the high-value jobs that come with them.

 Councillor David Hall, the Council’s Cabinet member for Resources and Economic Development, said: